Doocey/tyne-time/src/content/posts/2014-07-20-andy-carroll-forward-newcastle-united-need.md

 ---
 title: Andy Carroll is not the forward Newcastle United need
-description: 'Newcastle United are looking to add one more forward to their ranks however, it most definitely should not be ex-Magpie Andy Carroll.'
+description: "Newcastle United are looking to add one more forward to their ranks however, it most definitely should not be ex-Magpie Andy Carroll."
 author: Kevin Doocey
 type: post
 date: 2014-07-20T13:10:26+00:00